programacion-indentacion

 What is code indentation

-To indent spaces or tabs are added at the beginning of lines of code to highlight the hierarchy of control structures, such as loops, conditions, and functions.
+To indent, spaces or tabs are added at the beginning of lines of code to highlight the hierarchy of control structures, such as loops, conditions, and functions.

-Personally, I don’t care.
+Personally, I don’t mind.
 What is important is that you are consistent with the style you choose within the same project, and aligned with the style guidelines of the company or organization you collaborate with.

 Non-significant Indentation

-In these languages, the structure of the code is defined using braces {} or other specific keywords like end to delimit code blocks.
+In these languages, the code structure is defined by the use of braces {} or other specific keywords like end to delimit code blocks.

 public static void CalculateDiscount(decimal price)